bcrowell/dorcas/README.md

 The input file is a JSON hash with the following keys.

-* image - A PNG file containing the text that we want to do OCR on.
+* image - Name of a PNG file containing the text that we want to do OCR on.

 * seed_fonts - An array of arrays, each of which is of the form [font name,script name,(lowercase|uppercase|both)].
+          If the font name ends in .ttf, then it's taken to be an absolute path to a truetype font file; otherwise it's translated into such a filename using the Unix fontconfig utility fc-match.
           The script name is a string like latin, greek, or hebrew, and defaults to latin.
           The case argument defaults to both.